What Are The Advantages Of Recombination During Meiosis

 2. Repairing DNA Damage: A Crucial Role in Genome Integrity

 The process utilizes the homologous chromosome as a template for repair.
 If one chromatid has a damaged section, the homologous chromosome can provide a healthy copy for repair, ensuring that the genetic information is accurately passed to the next generation.
-This homologous recombination-based repair is particularly important in fixing double-strand breaks, the most severe type of DNA damage.
+In practice, this homologous recombination-based repair is particularly important in fixing double-strand breaks, the most severe type of DNA damage.
 Failure to repair these breaks can lead to chromosomal abnormalities and genomic instability.

 3. Suppressing the Accumulation of Deleterious Mutations: Muller's Ratchet